pelican-plugins/webring/README.md

-# Webring: A Plugin for Pelican
+# Webring

+This Pelican plugin adds a webring to your site from a list of web feeds.

-This plugin retrieves the latest posts from a list of web feeds and makes them available in templates, effectively creating a [partial webring][1].
+It retrieves the latest posts from a list of web feeds and makes them available in templates, effectively creating a [partial webring][1].
 Posts are sorted from newer to older.

 It is inspired by [openring](https://git.sr.ht/~sircmpwn/openring), a tool for generating an HTML file to include in your [SSG][2] from a template and a list of